Yagr49/Photocatalyst_NN/README.md

-# Calssical machine learning approach for photodynamics properties prediction of photoredox catalyst
+# Classical machine learning approach for photodynamics properties prediction of photoredox catalyst

 Photocatalysis is a rapidly developing area of chemistry, in which the creation of new substances capable of converting the energy of visible light into reaction energy is a fundamental task.